danilovbarbosa/sg-gameevents/README.md

 ## Requires

-sudo apt-get install build-essential libssl-dev libffi-dev python3-dev
+sudo apt-get install build-essential  build-dep libssl-dev libffi-dev python3-dev python-psycopg2 postgresql postgresql-contrib libxslt-dev libpq-dev

-pip install flask flask-sqlalchemy flask-auth flask-api pyOpenSSL cryptography passlib sqlalchemy-migrate

 ## Try it out

-First, remember to activate the virtualenv, if any
+First, remember to activate the virtualenv, if any.

+Install the requirements

+pip install -r requirements.txt

 Then, create the database and the migration files: